CodePushGo/website/src/content/blog/en/staging-ota-updates-best-practices.md

 | **Version Control** | [Manage updates](https://capgo.app/docs/plugin/cloud-mode/manual-update/) | Use separate branches for staging. |
 | **CI/CD Pipeline** | Automate deployments | Replicate production deployment workflows. |

 Your staging environment should closely resemble production but remain isolated.
-Platforms like Capgo make this easier by offering dedicated testing channels, allowing for precise and reliable testing conditions.
+Platforms like CodePushGo make this easier by offering dedicated testing channels, allowing for precise and reliable testing conditions.

 ### How to Set Up a Staging Environment